voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 The amount of storage required scales with the number of Snapshots created, not the volume of changes.
-Since it is stored in the same database as normal datasets, creating too many Snapshots without the ability to offload them could fill up the database.
+Since it is stored in the same database as normal datasets, creating too many Snapshots without the ability to archive them could fill up the database.

 Strengths